 For the purposes of presenting the data in a clear, easyto-understand manner, we have focussed the analyses on Nunavik and made comparisons with Québec.
-For each

-Under the Québec Public Health Act, each regional public of the themes discussed, we present the main highlights for the coasts of the Hudson and Ungava Bays and for the regions of Inuit Nunangat.
+For each of the themes discussed, we present the main highlights for the coasts of the Hudson and Ungava Bays and for the regions of Inuit Nunangat.